 QuickSEO MCP Server

 Run this in your terminal.
-On the latest Claude Code you can also use the /mcp slash command.
+On recent versions you can also use the /mcp slash command.

 In Claude Desktop, open Customize → Connectors, click the + icon, choose Add custom connector, then fill in: